Preggo in Hospo by Clemmie Bulman

 Clemmie Bulman is now on maternity leave and will be sharing with us a little more insight to what it’s like to be preggo in hospo, on a regular basis.

 If you are planning for a baby, the day you find out you are pregnant is so bloody exciting!
 I pictured myself and my husband sitting on the bathroom floor leaning against the tiled wall, watching the test flash up ‘pregnant’.
 Hugging and crying would ensue, the dog would join in, fireworks, golden confetti – the works.
 However, I am the general manager of a busy Soho restaurant so when I realised I was 6 days late I was about to walk into back- to- back double shifts.

 I found out at 3pm.
 Prime in-between service time, ideal.
 After dashing to Boots, I spent the rest of the evening desperately wanting to tell my news to Linda on table 7, whose order I had forgotten to place.
 In my head I was saying “Linda, I’m sorry but I am WITH CHILD and I simply do not care.
 WITH CHILD, Linda!”.

 I would like to take this moment to formally apologise to the poor staff members who worked that evening.
 You must have thought I was having some kind of existential crisis in the walk-in fridge.

-Now, the general rule of pregnancy is that you should wait past the 12 week mark before you break the news, but 12 weeks in the world of restaurants is a VERY long time.
-I have been used to working 14 hour shifts several days a month, having the occasional after work drink, and being tired from that was one thing, but pregnant?
-Totally different kind of tired to make excuses for, and I was about to embark on the biggest cover up of my life’s history.
+Now, the general rule of pregnancy is that you should wait past the 12-week mark before you break the news, but 12 weeks in the world of restaurants is a VERY long time.
+Here I am used to working 14-hour shifts several days a month and having the occasional after-work drink.
+Being tired from that was one thing, but pregnant?
+Totally different kind of tired to make excuses for and I was about to embark on the biggest cover up of my life’s history.